leegee/test-webcomponent-fast-grid/README.md

 An experiment to create a vanilla Web Component that provides a window on websocket data that updates as quickly as possible, with legible code.

+Renders a table with a specific number of rows that acts as a movable data window on a set of data of unspecified size.

+Updates the text content of the table cells if they change are within the visible range.

 Conscously not included:

 - No protocol to specify columns and types